-As a result, temperatures will rise significantly above average across Chicago tomorrow through Thursday, even as a weak upper-level disturbance crosses through Monday and Monday night.
+As a result, temperatures will rise significantly above average across Washington, D.C. tomorrow through Thursday.

-The peak of the heating will come on Wednesday when afternoon highs climb into the middle 70s across downtown Chicago.
-The average high temperature for the windy city next week is right at 60 degrees.
+The peak of the heating will come on Wednesday when afternoon highs climb into the upper 70s across Harrisburg.
+The average high temperature for the capital city next week is in the middle 60s.

 By the end of next week, this high pressure will push off into the Atlantic Ocean, allowing for a wetter, cooler pattern for next weekend.

 Severe thunderstorms with the risk of a few tornadoes will advance eastward across the northern Plains and Upper Midwest into Friday.

 A dangerous outbreak of severe storms will strike the northern High Plains and Canadian Prairies on Wednesday.

 Evacuations and closed roads as wildfires continue to burn across the United States.

 Join us on Thursday for AccuWeather LIVE as we will discuss the debate of climate change and hurricane frequency and the top five things you need to know about summer weather.